felselva/swfw/README.md

   - Web (using Emscripten) `not-started`
   - Mobile (Android and iOS) `not-started`

+- Graphic APIs:
+  - No hardware acceleration
+  - GL
+  - Vulkan

+The graphic APIs will be supported depending on the platform.

 ## Building

 This project doesn't include a build system because it's intended that you add the files `swfw.c` and `swfw.h` in the build system of your project.